amengol/amengol.github.io/aboutme.md

 ![Profile1]({{ "/img/aboutme/Profile1.jpg" | absolute_url }})

 Hi, my name is Jorge Amengol.
 I'm a Computer Scientist and Aviation enthusiast.

-Computers and the love for flying has motived most of the things I have accomplished in life, like becoming a Software Engineer, a Graphics Programmer, a Flight Simulator Scenery Designer and Animator and even a Pilot.
+Computers and the love for flying has motived most of the things I have accomplished in life, like becoming a Software Engineer, a Graphics Programmer, a Flight Simulator Scenery Developer and even a Pilot.

 This blog is dedicated to one of my passions: Computer Graphics